ASK THE EXPERT

 The biggest hurdle to getting professional long-term care is the cost.
 The median annual cost ranges from about $50,000 for a home health aide or assisted living to more than $100,000 for a private room in a skilled nursing facility.
 Because most people don’t plan for the possibility of needing long-term care, they can find themselves unable to afford it if they have to receive care.

 There are a few options, though, to pay for long-term care if you don’t have savings or a long-term care insurance policy to cover the cost.
 Carefull family finance expert Cameron Huddleston spoke with elder law attorney Eric Goldberg, of Goldberg Law Group in New Jersey, about what to do if you can’t pay for long-term care.
 Below is an edited version of their conversation.
-To see the full interview, visit the Carefull Community.
+You can watch the full interview here.

 [ Read: What You Need to Know About Long-Term Care ]